LordSerg/SwarmIntelligence/README.md

 ![gif that shows how program works](animation/anim.gif)

+In the current example every agent is looking for target in such sequence: green -> red -> blue -> yellow -> magenta -> cyan

 ## Example: A Single Agent's Behavior
 A single agent in this system operates by adhering to simple rules: